-Apart from Dodo there's only one other female character in it and that's Kate (Sheena Marsh).
-In real life 'Big Nose Kate' was a long time 'friend' of Holliday's and so she's partly there for that and partly to play a sort of traditional Western role : the woman to whom the gunfighter can return.
-In fact the triangle between her, Holliday and Ringo might have been picked up from My Darling Clementine too (where Linda Darnell plays Chihuahua*, Doc Holliday's lover and bar room singer).
+Apart from Dodo, there's only one other female character in it and that's Kate (Sheena Marsh).
+In real life 'Big Nose Kate' was a long time 'friend' of Holliday's and so she's partly there for that and partly to play a sort of traditional Western role: the woman to whom the gunfighter can return.
+The triangle between her, Holliday and Ringo might have been picked up from My Darling Clementine too (where Linda Darnell plays Chihuahua*, Doc Holliday's lover and barroom singer).
 Or from The Gunfighter, a 1950 film starring Gregory Peck as 'Jimmy Ringo' and Helen Westcott as Peggy who is - to quote the poster - "His only refuge..."

 Once again making guesses about what influenced a writer's decisions in terms of character or plot.
-It could be none of these things but if you watch The Gunfighters alongside some of these films there's enough resonances to make you think.
-But equally that's because some of these things had become clichés by 1966 and part of the fun of The Gunfighters is that it is mocking these clichés.
+It could be none of these things but if you watch The Gunfighters alongside some of these films there are enough resonances to make you think.
+But equally, that's because some of these things had become clichés by 1966 and part of the fun of The Gunfighters is that it is mocking these clichés.

 As I said at the beginning.
-The Gunfighters isn't flawless and your tolerance for The Ballad of the Last Chance Saloon might effect how you see this story but if you step back from looking at it purely as a Doctor Who 'historical' and see it for what I think it is : a parody of Western television and film using Doctor Who's flexible format to do it then I think it is one of the Hartnell eras more entertaining stories.
+The Gunfighters isn't flawless and your tolerance for The Ballad of the Last Chance Saloon might affect how you see this story but if you step back from looking at it purely as a Doctor Who 'historical' and see it for what I think it is: a parody of Western television and film using Doctor Who's flexible format to do it then I think it is one of the Hartnell eras more entertaining stories.